da-nyee/da-nyee.github.io/tabs/about.md

 > ENGLISH

 ### 💻 **Education**
-Studying Computer Science in the 4th year.
+Undergraduate Student in Computer Science at Gachon University (2016.03 ~)

 ### 💪 **Motto**
 To make each day count ✨